mzslav/IWear_Back/README.md

 ## Collaboration

-This project is part of a full-stack mobile application developed in collaboration with @RomanHuriev (https://github.com/RomanHuriev).
+This project is part of a full-stack mobile application developed in collaboration with @[RomanHuriev](https://github.com/RomanHuriev).

 - Frontend repository: IWear (https://github.com/RomanHuriev/IWear)